Ada-Developers-Academy/core/README.md

 # Now has labeler.

 # Insert ReadMe.md Now on To do List.
 Should contain links to Wiki and general description of lessons for Unit 1, Unit 2, Unit 3.

+# Now testing labeler for 'In development' PRs.